Health Professionals Advisory Board

 The Health Professionals Advisory Board is also responsible for developing recommendations concerning ways in which the communication of transboundary environmental health knowledge and information could be made more effective.

-STEP IN AND SPEAK OUT FOR THE GREAT LAKES IN 2019
+THANK YOU FOR STEPPING IN AND SPEAKING OUT FOR THE GREAT LAKES IN 2019